 If Soho House did beach pavilions it would be a little bit like this.

-Owned by the same people as Ubuntu, Hippie Fish is last year’s new opening and has quickly topped the Zandvoort hipster chart.
+Owned by the same people as Ubuntu, Hippie Fish opened a few years ago and quickly topped the Zandvoort hipster chart.
 With the tagline “slow down, stay a while” and an interior to match, this is another place where you’ll find it easy to while away an afternoon or more.

 I had dinner here on a rainy evening.
 The food was great (the Thai beef salad was excellent) and the style as chic as their other pavilion down the road – this time styled with bamboo furniture and hanging plants.